0liNewton/IDS6938-SimulationTechniques/Homework2/Readme.md

 | ![](images/5-dist.png?raw=true)  |

 ###### Step D
-* **(d)- 4pts:** Generate random numbers in two-dimensions for a unit square.
-Plot the results for the different random number engines.
-The vertical axis should vary N in increasing order.
-The horizontal axis should show of the random number engines.

 | Figure 8.
 Unit Square with 5 Random Number Engines' Output |
 | ------------- |